MichaelDBA/pg_check/README.md

 Bugs can be reported @ michaeldba@sqlexec.com

 # Overview
-Based on pg_report, but only  issues email alerts and console output, no html output format.
+Based on pg_report, but only  issues email alerts/slack channel msgs and console output, no html output format.
 Currently the things checked for:
 <br/>
 `PG host is accepting connections`
 <br/>